microsoft/hyperspace/docs/_docs/10-toh-introduction.md

 without any changes to their existing code) on their data (e.g., CSV, JSON, Parquet etc.) for query/workload acceleration.

-The rest of the articles cover the necessary foundations behind Hyperspace including the API design, and how it leverages Spark’s Catalyst optimizer to provide a transparent user experience.
+The rest of the documentation covers the necessary foundations behind Hyperspace including the API design, and how it leverages Apache Spark™ Catalyst optimizer to provide a transparent user experience.